gloriabenoit/DNAnexus-GWAS/docs/input.md

 We first need to get the field name of the phenotype(s) we want to extract.
 As an example, we will extract the BMI index ([21001](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=21001)), but you can extract any number of phenotypes.

-For the main participant phenotype entity, the Research Analysis Platform uses field names with the following convention:
+For the main participant phenotype entity, the Research Analysis Platform (UKB-RAP) uses field names with the following convention:

 <center>